poojaautkar/poojaautkar/README.md

 - 👋 Hi, I’m @poojaautkar
-- 👀 I’m interested in learn python and want to work further with help of this.
+- 👀 I’m interested in learn python, tableau and want to work further with help of this.
 - 🌱 I’m currently learning basic python

 <!---